optimalstrategy/Qval/README.md

 from validators import *
 ...

-# Any function or method wrapped with `qval()` must accept request as
+# Any function or method wrapped with `qval()` must accept `request` as
-# either first or second argument, and parameters as last.
+# either the first or the second argument, and the parameters as last.
 @qval(purchase_factories, purchase_validators)
 def purchase_view(request, params):
     """